silhavyj/KIV-DS-Distributed-Cache/README.md

 ### Approach #1

-Since the root node keeps the entire structure of the cache in memory, it could periodically broadcast broadcast the changes to all the nodes.
+Since the root node keeps the entire structure of the cache in memory, it could periodically broadcast changes to all the other nodes.
 Every record would be stored with a timestamp.
-If a node receives an update from the root node, it compares it to its local record and based on its timestamp, it would either update it or discard it.
+If a node receives an update from the root node, it compares it to its local record and depending on its timestamp, it would either update it or discard it.
 The issue with this approach is that it puts additional stress on the root node, which already represents a bottle neck of the system.

 ### Approach #2